Uniform Certificate of Authority Application

 F. The Disclosure & Authorization Form is valid for a maximum of six months.
 Additionally, an Affiant may revoke the authorization at any time by delivering a written revocation to the Applicant Company.
 Refer to the Disclosure & Authorization Form for further information.

-J. Please check the Fingerprint and Biographical Affidavit Requirements chart for those states that require additional background information, such as fingerprints, in place of, or in addition to, NAIC Biographical Affidavits.
+J. Please check state requirements for those states that require additional background information, such as fingerprints, in place of, or in addition to, NAIC Biographical Affidavits.
 If applying in one of those states, necessary fingerprints and processing fees should be included.

-Submit original Biographical Affidavits (Form 11) that contain the Disclosure & Authorization Forms to the state department(s) of insurance as Item 12 of the application.
+Submit original Biographical Affidavits (Form 11) that contain the Disclosure & Authorization Forms to the state department(s) of insurance in the Management Information Section of the application.

 Disclaimer of Control, Biographical Affidavit, Group Cover Letter and Addendum Pages